yvesgurcan/gherkin-banking/README.md

 You can start the service on its own with `npm run start:service` or the database only at `npm run start:db`.

+## Features

+-   No need to sanitize input.
+User can not add unallowed fields to the database thanks to the strongly typed GraphQL interface.

+## Other things I would do with more time

+-   Prevent regular users to create master wallets.
+-   Make sure that no more than 1 master wallet can be created per currency.
+-   Check if the `User-Id` and `Company-Id` are valid and authorized.

 # Assignment

 Our developers need to be experts at designing the right solution for any problem we have.
 As you would be a backend developper, your work will mostly be giving our user the power over their financial data, and this will be done through APIs.